RondNath/SKR.TAD/README.md

 The randomization can be done by respecting a series of categorical factors (i.e. by year, fertility level, …)

-Step 2 - Function: SKR analysis of the TADs & Graphical representation
+Step 2 - Function: SKR analysis of the TADs
 ----------------------------------------------------
 -   Calculate the different moments (mean, variance, skewness, kurtosis) for all abundance matrices (observed and n randomized)
 -   Calculate deviations from the n randomization (null model) via a Confidence Interval (default: CI = 0.95%)